Skip to Content

 Also, in the first six months, puppies have to cope with the discomfort of sore gums because of teething.
 The itching that comes with teething will cause your German Shepherd puppy to bite on you, your clothes, or other surfaces to find relief.

-There’s not much you can do about getting rid of your German Shepherd puppy’s desire to chew in the first six months.
-The most appropriate approach is teaching them not to bite on your clothes, couch, or other surfaces but instead provide a range of chew toys.
+There’s not much you can do to eliminate your German Shepherd puppy’s desire to chew in the first six months.
+The most appropriate solution is teaching them not to bite on your clothes, couch, or other surfaces but instead provide a range of chew toys.

-Specifically, you need to provide your puppy with alternative chew toys that can also serve as bites.
+Specifically, you must provide your puppy with alternative chew toys that can also serve as bites.
 Consider these two from Amazon:

 • KONG Puppy Toy is made from soft rubber designed for a growing puppy’s teeth and gums but is durable enough to withstand a puppy’s natural desire to chew.
-This toy is also multi-functional and can be used as a fetch toy or as a treat-dispensing toy as you can stuff it with treats or peanut butter.
+This multi-functional toy can be used as a fetch or treat-dispensing toy, as you can stuff it with treats or peanut butter.

 • Benebone Real Bacon Durable Wishbone Dog Chew Toy is good for the aggressive chewer that your German Shepherd puppy can be.
 It gives your puppy a good grip from the wishbone shape and is durable.
 Your puppy can chew the same bone for weeks while getting real flavor and nutrition from the real bacon used to make the toy.
 You have a choice of various sizes to choose from as your pup grows.

 You can also use frozen treats so your dog can get relief from the cold and flavor from the tasty bite.
-For example, you can try frozen raspberries or other frozen fruits as an alternative healthy treat.
-Here’s a list of 29 fruits that German Shepherds can safely eat that you may find helpful.
+For example, you can try frozen raspberries or other frozen fruits as a healthy alternative.

 When your German Shepherd is an adult, excessive chewing is no longer just that; it also becomes highly destructive.
 Different causes make your furry friend chew destructively on couches, surfaces, and shoes.
 These include: